streamlit/docs/content/streamlit-cloud/get-started/share-your-app/index.md

 ### What is viewer auth?

-Viewer auth allows you to restrict the viewers of your app using single sign-on (SSO), which means listing out the specified Gmail, G-Suite, and SSO-enabled email addresses and specified domains that your company uses.
+Viewer auth allows you to restrict the viewers of your app.
+To access your app, users have to authenticate using an email-based passwordless login or [single sign-on (SSO)](/streamlit-cloud/get-started/share-your-app/configuring-single-on-sso).

-For example, your company email may be susan@company.com but it's administered by Google (which means you go to mail.google.com or you use things like Drive and Google Sheets).

 ### Configuring single sign-on